UOR-Foundation/uor-pages/README.md

 This repository's file and folder structure is under construction...

 ## Vision
-The UOR Foundation Homepage demonstrates how combining the elegance of pure HTML with the automation capabilities of GitHub Actions can create powerful, maintainable, and user-focused websites.
+The UOR Foundation's Homepage demonstrates how combining the elegance of pure HTML with the automation capabilities of GitHub Actions can create powerful, maintainable, and user-focused websites.
 It challenges the modern tendency toward over-engineering, proving that simplicity can coexist with robust & rich functionality.
+And it is the front door into the world of UOR!

 ---